AdobeDocs/certification.en/help/certifications/aw/aw-p-project-manager.md

 >
 >* **Course:** The [Adobe Workfront Project Manager – Professional course](https://app.rockinfo.com/courses/230) includes explanations of key concepts, hands-on demonstrations, and knowledge checks.
 >
->* **Exam Prep Guide:** The [Exam Prep Guide](https://app.rockinfo.com/courses/playScorm/609) provides a tailored path through your exam prep process, including the in-depth study materials you'll need to be successful on your exam.
+>* **Exam Prep Guide:** The [Exam Prep Guide](https://app.rockinfo.com/courses/playScorm/609) provides a tailored path through your exam prep process, including the in-depth study materials you need to be successful on your exam.
 >
 >_If you are prompted to log in, use your Adobe ID._